New England Journal of Medicine June 06, 2013

 Population

-Patients with acute lung injury or ARDS
+Patients with severe ARDS

 Comparator